 - Social Relations Scale: A score of 17 or greater can be expected for children aged 50-69 months.

-- Emotional Functioning Scale: A score greater than 9 can be expected for children aged 50-69 months.
+- Emotional Readiness for School Scale: A score greater than 9 can be expected for children aged 50-69 months.